grumpyjames/birding-almanac/features/a-200-bird-year/part-13-a-ring-quest.md

 to stay near an internet connection.
 AB2 disappears off to meet some of our friends for a night out in South London.
 Trouble.

-Pronoun guidance: AB1 would never agree to go for a night out in South London .
+Pronoun guidance: AB1 would never agree to go for a night out in South London.
 This post covers the events of 7th-8th April 2018.

 #### Saturday: Effective altruism